 How you achieve your business aims, the outcomes for your customers and how problems are managed can determine your organisation's success.
 Listening to your customers views about the service provided can be just as important as achieving key performance targets.
 Comments, feedback and complaints from customers can help you to make vital adjustments to the way your organisation runs which can support better delivery.

 Timeliness and Quality of Service

 The promptness of initial contact and keeping to agreed timescales is crucial to your customers satisfaction.
 However, speed can be achieved at the expense of quality.
 Therefore, the issue of timeliness has to be combined with quality of service to ensure the best possible result for customers.

-The Library is committed to maintaining our high standards and our Customer Services Group will continue to monitor our standards throughout the year in time for our annual reassessment and would urge all users to leave feedback on our services to help us achieve this.
+We are committed to maintaining our high standards and we will continue to monitor our standards throughout the year in preparation for our annual reassessment.
+All users are welcome to leave feedback on our services to help us to achieve this.